MohitSharma66/Hotel-Website/hello readme.md

    - Updated the layout using Tailwind CSS, resolving styling issues that arose during the migration.

 6. **Moving from Frontend to Client & Navbar Integration**:
-   -Moved the project code from the frontend directory to the client directory.
+   - Moved the project code from the frontend directory to the client directory.
-   -Integrated the navbar with the shopping cart page to ensure smooth navigation across the platform.
+   - Integrated the navbar with the shopping cart page to ensure smooth navigation across the platform.

 ## Challenges Faced
 - Designing a **unique UI** for both the shopping cart and checkout pages while maintaining functionality and ensuring a seamless user experience.